-The Historical Committee Presents: Stew & Rice 2022 at the Club
+The Historical Committee presents Stew & Rice 2023

 Enjoy a live performance by members of the award-winning Mana Music Quartet performing string arrangements of HRH Queen Liliuokalani's compositions and the 60-minute documentary Li'a: the Legacy of a Hawaiian Man, an unforgettable film about Sam Li'a whose music and life was filled with the spirit of Hawai'i...
 A man of aloha.